 Well, I wish I could say that most of those plants survived, but even when picking out ones that are cool with limited sunlight and watering, not all of them chose to make this their forever home.
 So, I mourned their loss and came up with a new plan: replace the dead ones with fakes.

 Even still, the room was far from functional.
 I don’t know what it is about those halfway points that still make me procrastinate like crazy, but it’s as though until the room is completed, I go back to my old ways of not caring enough.
-Without a countertop, it was like I didn’t have a desire to keep things pristine and I would just pile the clean laundry on top, refuse to fold it, refuse to hang the stuff, etc. It doesn’t help that my master bedroom closet needs its own makeover, so it was just plain embarrassing.
+Without a countertop, it was like I didn’t have a desire to keep things pristine and I would just pile the clean laundry on top, refuse to fold it, refuse to hang the stuff, etc. It doesn’t help that my primary bedroom closet needs its own makeover, so it was just plain embarrassing.

 But, as I’ve learned over the years with projects like my entryway closet, once I really do have it organized the way I need it for my life and daily habits, I somehow manage to keep it neat and tidy (seriously, as I’m sitting here, the entryway closet is still organized and I know where Charlie’s leash is… that’s a HUGE win for a scatterbrain like me!).